 If you took out your mortgage loan before military service, the bank can't foreclose nonjudicially.
 Under the SCRA, no sale, foreclosure, or seizure of property for nonpayment of a pre-service mortgage debt is valid if made during, or within one year after, military service, unless:

 Also, a court can decide to delay (the legal term is “stay”) a foreclosure proceeding for a while—or adjust your mortgage by reducing payments or suspending payments entirely, for example—if your ability to comply with the mortgage obligation is materially affected by your military service.
 (50 U.S.C.
 App. § 533).

-If you took out the mortgage loan after going on active duty.
-If you took out your mortgage loan after going on active duty, a court generally can’t enter a default judgment (an automatic win for the lender if you don’t respond to a lawsuit) against you in a foreclosure action while you’re on active duty.
+Protection against default judgments.
+If you took out your mortgage loan after going on active duty, a different SCRA protection can help you if the foreclosure is judicial.
+A court generally can’t enter a default judgment (an automatic win for the lender if you don’t respond to a lawsuit) against you in a foreclosure action while you’re on active duty.
 (50 U.S.C.
 App. § 521).
 (A bank can complete a judicial foreclosure against an absent servicemember, but only under certain circumstances.
 To learn more, see Foreclosure Protections and the Military: When a Servicemember Gets a Mortgage After Active Duty.)